Cole-Z/langchain_openai_qa_over_docs/README.md

 # langchain_openai_qa_over_docs

-Sample text file is from Cengage online, 10 pg print out.
-From Guide to the LPIC
+gpt 3.5 model taking in a text file as data with embeddings from openai.
+The chatbot is conversational and does have memory and context as you progress through the conversation.